Dee Smart: Personal life

-Smart was first married to musician Steve Balbi but the relationship ended in divorce.
+Smart married musician Steve Balbi in 1992 at her parents' house in Adelaide, following a three year relationship.
+The marriage ended in divorce.
 She was later introduced to futures trader Chris Hancock whom she married in Las Vegas in June 1998 after four years of dating, in front of an Elvis Presley impersonator singing Viva Las Vegas and a congregation of ten people, including billionaire businessman James Packer, a childhood friend of Hancock's, and her Welcome to Woop Woop co-star Rod Taylor, who walked her down the aisle.
 The couple have three children, including eldest daughter Charlie, born on 28 October 2001, son Johnny and daughter Zoe.
 Smart gave birth to their youngest child in early 2012 at age 45, an age which was deemed controversial in Australian media.

 Smart and Hancock lived together with their pet Jack Russel Terrier Jessie, James Packer and later his then wife Jodhi Meares in Packer's luxury three-level apartment in Bondi Beach following Packer's split with girlfriend Kate Fischer.
 They all lived together for about a year, with Smart and Hancock helping to plan Packer and Meares' lavish wedding.
 Packer and Meares' relationship deteriorated when Smart and Hancock, who have been referred to as "the glue in the marriage", moved out in 2000, eventually leading to a divorce.
 The couple have remained good friends with both parties, as well as Packer's next wife Erica.
 Prior to living with Packer they owned a house in Rose Bay and afterwards they purchased a terraced house in Woollahra which they sold in 2003.

-Smart is also an avid knitter, sower and painter, and has been exhibited.
+Smart is also an avid knitter, sewer and painter, and has been exhibited.
 She was a devout Scientologist starting in April 2003, after she and her husband were introduced to the religion by James Packer.
-Dee later abandoned the religion as she thought there were good morals to it, but also that the rules required of adherents were too strict.
+Smart later abandoned the religion as she thought there were good morals to it, but also that the rules required of adherents were too strict.
 Her eight siblings, who range from seven years younger to thirteen years older than her, are not involved in the entertainment industry and are scattered across Australia and London.